virtualritz/rust-diffusion-limited-aggregation/README.md

 Before you do anything you must [download](https://www.3delight.com/download) & install this renderer for your platform (supported: Linux, macOS & Windows).
 Otherwise the build of the `nsi-sys` crate will fail.

-I'm in talks with the makers of this renderer to suppliy developer packages that will render this step superfluous (pun intended).
+I'm in talks with the makers of this renderer to supply developer packages that will render this step superfluous (pun intended).

-It comes with a free, 12-core license and 1,000 (!) minutes worth of cloud credits on registration.
+3Delight comes with a free, 12-core license and 1,000 (!) minutes worth
+of cloud credits on registration.
 The latter may come in handy once you start experimenting with the ɴsɪ crate or this codebase yourself.

 ## Building